Use this page to find out more about School Streets and our commitment to creating safer, healthier and calmer environments outside schools.

 Next steps

-During Autumn/Winter 2025/26 we will engage residents and school communities on plans for the four flagship School Streets.
+During Autumn/Winter 2025/26 we engaged residents and school communities on plans for the four flagship School Streets.

-We then intend to install the schemes by Spring 2026, subject to a formal statutory TRO consultation.
+We intend to install the schemes by summer 2026, subject to a formal statutory TRO consultation process for each school.

 We will consider feedback from consultations and engagements, and our council policy, before deciding whether to proceed.